Ladoli/PHPProject/README.md

 Tentative project work distribution:

-Emi -> SASS exploration and using SASS in the project.
+Emelie -> SASS exploration and using SASS in the project

-Emi -> Page Class Logic
+Emelie -> Page Class Logic

+Emelie -> Search

+Emelie -> Statistics

 Angelo -> Grid CSS in the project

+Angelo -> Controller File

-Angelo -> Page logic
+Angelo -> Webservice

+Angelo -> Fetch exploration and using Fetch in the project

 Colton -> CRUD operations on objects

+Colton -> Validation of user inputs

 Ignore -> PDO, Config